debangshu919/samyati-sarthi-server/README.md

     "status": "success",
     "message": "Data fetched successfully",
     "request": {
-        "prompt": "las vegas"
+        "prompt": "amsterdam"
     },
-    "response": "Las Vegas is a world-famous destination known for its vibrant nightlife, entertainment options, and iconic landmarks like the Strip, the High Roller observation wheel, and the iconic Bellagio fountains.
-Visitors can also explore the surrounding Grand Canyon, Hoover Dam, and other natural wonders."
+    "response": "Amsterdam is a beautiful city in the Netherlands known for its canals, art museums, and liberal attitude.
+Best time to visit is June-September.
+The city is relatively safe, but pickpocketing is a common crime, so take necessary precautions."
 }
 ```